hphelion/documentation/cloudos/install.create-cloud.md

 5. Select the Attributes tab to specify property values required to create a Cloud.

-* Keystone Signing &mdash; Set the Keystone Signing method based upon the authentication
+* Keystone Signing &#8212; Set the Keystone Signing method based upon the authentication
 scheme: UUID or PKI.
 PKI (the default setting) is a large token that contains token information such as the user ID and user roles.
 UUID is the alternative 32-character token choice.

-* Networking mode &mdash; Specify gre (default setting).
+* Networking mode &#8212; Specify gre (default setting).
 Local and Flat are not supported.

-* Local Volume File Name &mdash; Name of the file to be created on the target node's file system and used with `losetup` when creating the logical volume group.
+* Local Volume File Name &#8212; Name of the file to be created on the target node's file system and used with `losetup` when creating the logical volume group.

-* Maximum Volume File Size (GB) &mdash; Specify the maximum size of the file created on the target node's file system to represent the size of the cinder volume.
+* Maximum Volume File Size (GB) &#8212; Specify the maximum size of the file created on the target node's file system to represent the size of the cinder volume.
 If the file size is too big for the file system, the size of the file will be capped at 90% of the free space in that file system (at the time of creation).
 Best practice is to adjust the size to a value appropriate for the file-system associated with the Local Volume File.

-* Admin User Password &mdash; Admin user's password for a granted administrator role on an Admin project in the Administration Dashboard.
+* Admin User Password &#8212; Admin user's password for a granted administrator role on an Admin project in the Administration Dashboard.

-* Arch User Password &mdash; Architect user's password for a granted architect role on an Admin project in the Administration Dashboard.
+* Arch User Password &#8212; Architect user's password for a granted architect role on an Admin project in the Administration Dashboard.

-* Trash User Password &mdash; Trash user's password for a granted user's role on a trash project in the Administration Dashboard.
+* Trash User Password &#8212; Trash user's password for a granted user's role on a trash project in the Administration Dashboard.

-**Remember the passwords** &mdash; You will use them to log into the HP Cloud OS Administration Dashboard.
+**Remember the passwords** &#8212; You will use them to log into the HP Cloud OS Administration Dashboard.

 When you're ready, click **Create Cloud**.
 The cloud will go through a series of steps to create an active cloud, showing the percent (%) completed.